hemashushu/xiaoxuan-core-assembly/docs/assembly_syntax.md

         List information about the FILEs (the current directory by default).
         Sort entries alphabetically if none of -cftuvSUX nor --sort is specified.
-    """
+"|
 ```

-In the above example, since there are 4 leading space characters in the first line, each line truncates 4 leading spaces.
+In the above example, since there are 4 leading space characters in the first line, so each line truncates max 4 leading spaces.

-> Note that the `###` must be on a separate line.

 ## Byte Data